Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > There are a thousand hacking at the branches of evil to one who is striking at the root. - Henry David Thoreau

 > You must first know your limits in order to go beyond them. - Albert Einstein

+> Chance is perhaps the pseudonym of God when he does not want to sign. - Theophile Gautier

+> Our lives begin to end the day we become silent about things that matter.

+> Victory attained by violence is tantamount to a defeat, for it is momentary. - M K Gandhi

+> It is better to be violent if there is violence in our hearts, than to put on the cloak of non-violence to cover impotence. - M K Gandhi

+> And, in the end, it's not the years in your life that count.
+It's the life in your years. - Abraham Lincoln

+> Sometimes not reacting instantly, ironically, is the best immediate course of action we can take.

+> Change does not roll in on the wheels of inevitability, but comes through continuous struggle.
+And so we must straighten our backs and work for our freedom.
+A man can't ride you unless your backs are bent. - Martin Luther King Jr

+> Don't be afraid of losing yourself.
+Be afraid of losing yourself in trying to please around you.

+> The ultimate measure of man is not where he stands in moments of comfort and convience, but where he stands at times of challenge and controversy. - Martin Luther King Jr

+> When your work speaks for you, do not interrupt.

+> It is impossible to live without failing at something unless you live so cautiously that you might have as well not have at all - in which case you fail by default. - J K Rowling

+> Do not fear the word "NO".
+But be afraid of the possibility of a "YES" that you prematurely destroyed because you decided to quit...
+There are a lot of questions that are going to keep you up at night, but I guarantee you there isn't one question that will keep you up longer at night than the question, "WHAT IF I DIDN'T GIVE UP?" - Deshauna Barber

+> An umbrella cannot stop the rain but can make us stand the rain.
+Similarly, confidence may not bring success but it gives us the power to endure any challenge in life. - APJ Abdul Kalam

+> In the end, we will remember not the words of our enemies, but the silence of our friends.

+> Every meeting led to a parting, and so it would, as long as life was mortal.
+In every meeting there was some of the sorrow of parting, but in every parting there was some of the joy of the meeting as well.
+Never forget the joy...

+> We're conditioned to think that our lives revolve around great moments.
+But great moments often catch us unaware-- beautifully wrapped in what others may consider a small one.